Optimizing Motor Efficiency with VFDs

 • Mixers/Agitators: By adjusting the speed to match the specific requirements for a process, VFDs optimize energy consumption and can also improve the overall consistency of the product by not overmixing.

-Selecting a VFD
+Best Practices for Selecting a VFD

 • Motor Type: Verify that the type of VFD is compatible with the type of motor as different types may have different requirements.
 While several types of motors can be driven using a VFD, in general, “inverter duty” motors are specifically designed to do so.